LucDuponcheelAtGitHub/PSBP/README.md

 ### Using `Functorial` with `Functional`, and `Creational`

 So why introducing `Functorial` in the first place?
-Well, the combination of `Functorial` with `Functional` and `Creational` is sufficiently expressive to write interesting programs with.
-They are more flexible as far as implementation and corresponding materialization is concerned than the ones using `Sequential`.
+Well, the combination of `Functional`, `Functorial` and `Creational` is sufficiently expressive to write interesting programs (recall, program specifications) with.
+They are more flexible as far as implementation and corresponding materialization is concerned than the ones using `Functional`, `Functorial` and `Sequential`.

 Below are two programs, `twiceMinusOneFunctorial` and `twiceMinusOneSequential`.